 As a Service Desk Manager and the face of IT in your company, you need to be able to arm your Analysts with the tools they need to get the job done in the most efficient manner.
 This makes end users happy, which makes their Managers happy, which makes ExCom happy which makes you happy (and employed).
-Microsoft System Center Configuration Manager can be a part of that toolset, but with the Cireson Control Center, those tools are safer, maximized, and augmented so that your Service Desk Analysts can be happy as well as productive.
+Microsoft System Center Configuration Manager can be a part of that toolset, but with the Cireson Control Center, those tools are safer with added security, maximized, and augmented so that your Service Desk Analysts can be happy as well as productive.

 Ready to transform your SCSM experience?
 View all of the exciting apps Cireson has to offer.